adkowalkowski/react-api-studio-ghiblist/README.md

 #### PostMVP EXAMPLE

 - Add some sort of backend so users' to-watch lists are saved even if the appliation is refreshed
+- Allow users to search for a specific movie (maybe include in MVP)
 - Add a review/notes section so users can add their insights on the movie after watching it
 - Add a random movie generator button so users can have the application select what movie they should watch